 Numerous clinical studies such as this one published in the Journal of Clinical Investigation have proven that fasting for a 24-hour time period showed a dramatic elevation of human growth hormone levels.
 In this particular study, the result was a 2,000% increase.

 A very interesting study published in the European Journal of Endocrinology focused on two sets of male subjects: 9 massively obese men and 8 non-obese men.
 Both groups took part in an overnight fast as well as a 54-hour fast.
-The obese men saw a 26% increase in Gonadotropin-Releasing Hormone, or GnRH, a testosterone pre-cursor.
+The obese men saw a 26% increase in the gonadotropin-releasing hormone, or GnRH, a testosterone precursor.
 The non-obese men experienced an increase in GnRH by 67% as well as a 180% increase in serum testosterone levels.

 As shown in this study from the Journal of Obesity, subjects who fasted experienced an elevated level of fat burning.

 Your body collects a number of harmful agents as you go about your day.
 Due to the consistent demand of digestion, your body doesn’t get the appropriate time it needs to engage in detoxification.

 As you can see in this study published in the American Journal of Physiology, fasting-induced autophagy increased the efficiency of the removal of toxins and estrogenic compounds, and blocking estrogen is definitely optimal.

 All caloric ingestion plays a direct role in the temporary lowering of testosterone.
 Given the fact that many guys eat several times throughout the entire day, you can see how over time this type of eating pattern would only come to permanently lower already fluctuating levels of testosterone.
 This is especially true if you are past the age of 30.